01-edu/public/subjects/devops/code-keeper/audit/README.md

 ##### Review the Infrastructure Pipeline:

-###### Does the student deploy the `cloud-design` project infrastructure for two environments (staging, prod) on a cloud platform (e.g., AWS, Azure, or Google Cloud) using `Terraform`?
+###### Does the student deploy the infrastructure of the `cloud-design` project and the source code of `crud-master` project for two environments (staging, prod) on a cloud platform (e.g., AWS, Azure, or Google Cloud) using `Terraform`?

-###### Do the two environments are similar in design, resources, and services used?
+###### Are the two environments similar in design, resources and services used?

 ###### Does the student's infrastructure configuration exist in an independent repository with a configured pipeline?

-###### Are the Init, Validate, Plan, Apply to Staging, Approval, and Apply to production environment stages implemented correctly in the infrastructure pipeline?
+###### Are the "Init", "Validate", "Plan", "Apply to Staging", "Approval", and "Apply to production environment" stages implemented correctly in the infrastructure pipeline?

-###### Are the Init, Validate, Plan, Apply to Staging, Approval, and Apply to stagging environment stages implemented correctly in the infrastructure pipeline?

 ##### Review the CI Pipeline: